Ghost numbers of Group Algebras: Auslander-Reiten triangles and generating lengths

 \subsection{Auslander-Reiten triangles, irreducible maps and lengths}

+In this section, we focus on the category $\StMod{kG}$, and show that there is a close relationship between lengths and irreducible maps.

-The category $\StMod{kG}$ satisfies the hypotheses on $\T$ in Theorem~\ref{th:AR}, and its compact objects are precisely those in $\stmod{kG}$.
+The category $\StMod{kG}$ satisfies the hypotheses on $\T$ in Theorem~\ref{th:AR}, and its compact objects are precisely the objects of $\stmod{kG}$.
 For projective-free $M \in \stmod{kG}$, the stable endomorphism ring $\sEnd(M,M)$ being local is equivalent to $M$ being indecomposable.
 In this case, the Auslander-Reiten triangle has the form~\cite[4.12.8]{Benson}

 The module $H(M)$ is called the \dfn{heart} of $M$, and the triangle shows that it is also in $\stmod{kG}$.